 The two bones of the forearm are called the ulna and radius.
 The radius is the larger of the two and is most commonly broken.
 When it is broken on its distal end (near the wrist), the fracture is called a distal radius fracture.
 The most common cause of distal radius fractures is falling on an outstretched arm.
 Patients with a fractured wrist will likely feel pain and tenderness at the site of the break and may see a bruise on the skin above the wrist.
 Moving the wrist may also cause difficulty if the distal radius has been fractured.

-What is a Distal Radius Fracture?
+What Causes a Distal Radius Fracture?

-How Are Distal Radius Fractures Treated?
+How are Distal Radius Fractures Diagnosed?